 Caatinga: Dry Forest

 Caatinga is a type of desert vegetation that is generally stunted, somewhat sparse and often thorny vegetation of the dry interior of northeastern Brazil.
-It is also the name for the ecoregion that is characterized by this vegetation, primarily located in interior northeastern Brazil.
+It is also the name for the ecoregion characterized by this vegetation, primarily in northeast Brazil.

-The Caatinga is a semiarid biome and the largest dry forest region in South America.
+The Caatinga is a semiarid biome and South America's largest dry forest region.
+Caatinga is a Tupi word meaning "white forest."
 It is one of the richest dry forests in the world.
-Caatinga is a Tupi word meaning "white forest".

 The Caatinga is a xeric shrubland and thorn forest, which consists primarily of small, thorny trees that shed their leaves seasonally.
-Cacti, thick-stemmed plants, thorny brush, and arid-adapted grasses make up the ground layer.
+The ground layer comprises cacti, thick-stemmed plants, thorny brush, and arid-adapted grasses.
 Most vegetation experiences a brief burst of activity during the three-month-long rainy season.

 The Caatinga encompasses the drier part of northeastern Brazil (Piauí, Ceará, Rio Grande do Norte, Paraíba, Pernambuco, Sergipe, Alagoas, Bahia, and northern Minas Gerais).